malaiyarasan-009/demo-1/README.md

 ```

-+I have created an empty folder in my file exploder and opened the folder in  CMD.
+  + have created an empty folder in my file exploder and opened the folder in  CMD.
 After opend CMD  i just copy pasted and executed ,line one by one.
   + this first line `echo "# demo-1 " >> README.md ` created an README.md file with the contend `  echo "# demo-1 " >> README.md `.